 In this course, students will explore orthodox and historical Muslim beliefs about Jesus based on two major sources, the Qur'an and the hadīth, and will compare passages in both sources with the Christian Bible.
 In addition, students will learn about contemporary Muslim beliefs concerning Jesus not necessarily based in historical orthodox teaching.
 Teaching tools will include video, readings, forum discussions and assignments to reach course objectives.

 REL 299 Special Topics in Christian Studies (3) O

 Special studies in Christian Studies, as announced.
+Prerequisite: Permission of the department

 REL 301 Apologetics (3) O